Please note, the course sequence may vary slightly from year to year. Contact the Department of Global Studies, Sociology, and TESOL for information.

-Will teachers have to write a thesis or take a comprehensive exam?
+Will teachers have to write a thesis or complete a portfolio?

-No. Teachers in the field-based program are not required to take a comprehensive exam or write a thesis.
-In lieu of a thesis or exam, students complete an Action Research Project in TESL 595A or TESL 595B.
+No. Teachers in the field-based program are not required to take a comprehensive exam or complete a portfolio.
+In lieu of a thesis or portfolio, students complete an Action Research Project in TESL 595A and TESL 595B.